chrisosaurus/icarus/README.md

     ----------------

-Hidden elsewhere in the output we can see the parser reconstructing the program from it's current understanding (based on old lexer):
+Hidden elsewhere in the output we can see the parser reconstructing the program from it's current understanding (based on new lexer):

    parser output:
     ----------------
     type Foo
         a::Int